hdvos/MEP_db/README.md

 If certain information was not in wikidata, the cell is left blank.

 NOTE: this is only a selection of data from wikidata.
 So the limitations of wikidata are the same as the limitations for this data.
-I make no claims about the correctness and completeness of the data.
+I don't guarantee correctness and completeness of the data.